NDC 2020 flagbearer race: Mahama in early lead despite Rawlings’ tantrums

-Majority of the party’s supporters say, they will choose him ahead of any of the flag bearer hopefuls.
+The majority of the party’s supporters say, they will choose him ahead of any of the flagbearer hopefuls.
 This verdict also runs contrary to NDC founder, Jerry John Rawlings’ plot to scuttle Mr Mahama’s comeback.

-Mr Rawlings marked the 38th anniverasy of June uprising in Wa with a fiery monologue castigating the erstwhile Mahama administration, labeling it as a government of ‘sickening greed’.
+Mr Rawlings marked the 38th anniversary of June uprising in Wa with a fiery monologue castigating the erstwhile Mahama administration, labeling it as a government of ‘sickening greed’.